zuplo/docs/docs/dedicated/architecture.md

   Gateway.
 This includes request/response logging, error logging, and analytics on request volume, latency, and other metrics.
-- **Developer Portal**: The Developer Portal is a web-based interface that allows developers to interact with your API.
+- **Developer Portal**: The Developer Portal is a web-based interface that enables developers to interact with your API.
 It provides documentation, testing tools, and other features to help developers integrate with your API.

 ## Custom requirements